-11.3.1.1.2 Language of software (closed functionality)
+11.3.1.2 Language of parts (Void)

-Where ICT is non-web software that provides a user interface which is closed to assistive technologies for screen reading, it shall meet requirement 5.1.3.14 (Spoken languages).

-11.3.1.2 Void

-NOTE: To apply the related web page requirement for "Language of parts" to non-web softwaresoftware would require the marking-up of all text in all locations within the software.
-This would be impossible so an equivalent is not included in this clause on software requirements.
+Note: To apply WCAG 2.2 Success Criterion 3.1.2 "Language of parts" to non-web software would require the marking-up of all text in all locations within the non-web software.
+This would be impossible so an equivalent is not included in this clause on non-web software requirements.

 11.3.2 Predictable